BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 ```

 You're free to choose from among the different approaches, and people do, so
 when you're reading other code you must understand all the variations.
-This all
+This
 compounds the complexity of learning Gradle.
 Being able to do things a bunch of
 different ways is not a feature.